WeblateOrg/weblate/docs/admin/install.rst

 Installing Weblate from Git
 +++++++++++++++++++++++++++

-You can also run latest version from Git.
+You can also run the latest version from Git.
 It is maintained stable and production ready.
 You can usually find it running on `Hosted Weblate <https://weblate.org/hosting/>`_.